Norbert515/BookSearch/README.md

 # BookSearch

-A flutter medium series where I gradually a bookshelf app.
+A flutter medium series where I gradually build a bookshelf app.
 What's the app going to look like?
 - I don't know.
-But my idea was to have a well designed app to track book reading progress and share with friends.
+But my idea was to have a well designed app to track book reading progress and to share it with friends.

 ![](https://github.com/Norbert515/BookSearch/blob/master/readmeAssets/first.gif)